jenkinsci/misc-info-tools-plugin/README.md

 ### checkUpStreamJobs(deps)

+This method exists because when builds can have multiple upstream triggers, it is nice to make sure all upstream job are working, exist and are healthy, along with reducing jenkins cluster load.
+This functionality grows in value when a job can add new upstream triggers on the fly.

-This method takes a list of job paths and checks for the following.
+Arguments: Takes a list of job paths and checks for the following.

   1. If any of the jobs are null: throws exception halts the job as FAILED
   2. If any of the jobs are building: thows exception and halts the job as ABORTED